2013 To 2023

 While Management observes a business casual dress environment, there may be situations requiring more formal attire.
 If you are conducting or attending meetings, seminars, roundtables, etc, where you come in contact with other business professionals, you are expected to represent the department in a professional manner and dress appropriately for conducting such business.

 Know your audience, remember what you represent and dress accordingly.
-If you are unsure of the appropriate attire for a event, please contact Human Resources Department.
+If you are unsure of the appropriate attire for an event, please contact the Human Resources Department.

 DRESS and Grooming:

-The dress and grooming of all employees shall be clean, neat, in a manner appropriate for their assignments and in accordance with any additional standards established by the Human Resources Department.
+The dress and grooming of all employees shall be clean, neat, in a manner appropriate for their assignments and by any additional standards established by the Human Resources Department.

 Regulations-Standards: Business Casual Dress Code